TENNESSEE WORKERS COMPENATION:

-Under the new law which took full effect on July 1, 2014, both benefits and remedies available to injured workers have been dramatically scaled back.
-However, for injuries occurring before July 1, 2014, we can still provide assistance to most employees injured on the job, and we remain able to assist with serious cases occurring on or after July 1, 2014 involving brain or spinal cord injury, amputation, severe burns, occupational diseases and other conditions that may result in permanent and total disability.
+Under the new law which took full effect on July 1, 2014, both benefits and remedies available to injured workers have been dramatically scaled back in Tennessee.
+However, for injuries occurring before July 1, 2014, we can still provide assistance to most employees injured on the job, and we remain able to assist with serious cases occurring on or after July 1, 2014 involving brain or spinal cord injury, amputation, severe burns, occupational diseases, chemical exposure, and other conditions that may result in permanent and total disability.
 Keep in mind that even though the injury occurred in Tennessee, it might be possible to seek benefits under the laws of another state, such as Georgia.

 CALL US AT 423-634-0871 FOR ADVICE AND ASSISTANCE.
 WE DO NOT CHARGE ANY FEE FOR CONSULTATION.